rackerlabs/deproxy/docs/serverConnectors.rst

 .. _shutdown: shutdownEndpoint_

-- ServletServerConnector_ - This connector expects to be loaded into a servlet container.Therefore, it neither creates threads nor opens sockets, and its shutdown method does nothing.
+- ServletServerConnector_ - This connector expects to be loaded into a servlet container.
+Therefore, it neither creates threads nor opens sockets, and its shutdown method does nothing.